yegor256/blog/_drafts/liquibase.md

 </databaseChangeLog>
 {% endhighlight %}

 It is an entry point for Liquibase.
 It starts from this file and loads all other changesets available in `src/main/liquibase`.
 They should be either `.xml` or `.sql`.
-I recommend to use XML, mostly because it is easier to maintain and they work faster.
+I recommend that you use XML mostly because it is easier to maintain and works faster.

 ## Incremental Changesets

-Let's create a first simple changeset, which adds a new column to an existing table:
+Let's create a simple changeset, which adds a new column to an existing table:

 {% highlight xml %}
 <databaseChangeLog xmlns='http://www.liquibase.org/xml/ns/dbchangelog'